Decoding Sweeteners From Stevia To Coconut Sugar: The Good, The Bad, And The Ugly

 These natural sweeteners are derived from the nectar inside the coconut blossoms (i.e., the coconut palm sap) of the coconut tree, not the coconut itself.
 Also called coconut palm sugar, this sweetener is a better option than regular sugar (“empty” calories).
 First, coconut sugar has a slightly lower glycemic index thanks to its inulin (prebiotic) fiber content.

 Additionally, this sweetener contains polyphenols with antioxidant properties, and some nutrients in modest amounts like zinc, potassium, and short-chain fatty acids.
 Coconut sugar delivers a mellow caramel taste, and organic versions are the best option in my opinion.

 The Bottom Line

-When my patients are looking to add sweetness to food I first recommend raw organic stevia, monk fruit, maple syrup, molasses, and dates.
+When my patients are looking to add sweetness to food I first recommend raw organic stevia, monk fruit, organic coconut sugar, maple syrup, molasses, and dates.
 With any of these, moderation is still important—no more than a couple tablespoons per day is ideal.
-The bad and ugly sweeteners should still be avoided as much as possible for a thriving health.
+The bad and ugly sweeteners should still be avoided as much as possible for thriving long-term health.

 Like with anything, however, every person is very different, and for those with chronic health conditions even some of these decent sweeteners need to be avoided entirely or for a certain period of time.
 Make sure to work with a functional medicine doctor to determine your individual needs.